What An Executor Can And Cannot Do In Texas banner Texas

 Are There Specific Limits on Executor Compensation?

-In Texas, there are rules about how much an executor can be paid.
+Texas has rules about how much an executor can be paid.
 Any compensation must fit within legal requirements and may be reviewed by the court.
 Executors must follow these rules to avoid any disagreements.
 If there are problems with payment or if they work unpaid, they can ask the court for help.
 Executors should know about compensation rules to avoid issues with unpaid services.

 The Probate Process in Texas: Executor’s Role